SAP/migration-tool-for-cloud-integration/docs/Limitations.md

 |JDBC Material can not be migrated|No suitable API available
 |Message Store can not be migrated|No suitable API available
 |JMS Queue Entries can not be migrated|Not necessary|Empty queue on Neo tenant before migration
-|JDBC Material can not be migrated|Tool roadmap item

 ## Other Artifacts